Skip to content

 Once several agents are live in the same repo, they need shared state so two of them don’t edit routes/mcp.ts at the same time.
 Projektor provides three agent-native primitives, backed by MCP tools:

-The step-by-step protocol - exact call order, payloads, and the file-ownership rules that keep agents on disjoint file sets - lives in Contributor conventions → Fleet coordination protocol.
-That’s the operational home; this page is the why.
+The step-by-step protocol — exact call order, payloads, and the file-ownership rules that keep agents on disjoint file sets — lives in Contributor conventions → Fleet coordination protocol.
+That’s the operational home; the sections above are the why.

 This is the layer most people start with — and a single agent needs nothing else.
 Over MCP, an agent can do everything the UI does: create and triage issues, plan sprints, write wiki pages, link related issues, manage members.
 See the full, generated-from-source list in the MCP tool catalog, and Connect an agent to wire one up.